NickTheDataAnalyst/Data-Correlation-Check-With-Python/README.md

-This project is about checking data correlation using python in the movie industry It involved using Pandas, Numpy, Seaborn and Matplotlib
+This project was about checking data correlation using python in the movie industry.
+I used Pandas, Numpy, Seaborn and Matplotlib to determine the data correlation